-Altierus maintains an active Career Services Office to assist graduates in locating entry-level, educationally related career opportunities.
-The Career Services Office works directly with business, industry, and advisory board members to assist all students with access to the marketplace.
+Altierus maintains an active Career Services Department to assist graduates in locating entry-level, programrelated career opportunities.
+The Career Services Department works directly with business, industry, and advisory board members to assist all students with access to the marketplace.
 Altierus does not, in any way, guarantee employment.
-It is the goal of the Career Services Office to help all students realize a high degree of personal and professional development and successful employment.
-Specific information on job opportunities and basic criteria applicable to all students and graduates utilizing placement services is available by contacting the Career Services Office.
+It is the goal of the Career Services Department to help all students realize a high degree of personal and professional development and successful employment.
+Specific information on job opportunities and basic criteria applicable to all students and graduates utilizing placement services is available by contacting the Career Services Department.